-- 7.87 An application to DRS must include: - 7.87.1 all requirements specified in any approved application form, - 7.87.2 all requirements specified in any approved online application process through any EDM system, or - 7.87.3 all information requested by an officer of DRS while a telephone application is being made. - 7.88 A claimant who is making an application should list all documents relevant to their application, but they do not need to attach copies of documents or materials they have previously provided to the insurer.
-The claimant only needs to provide copies of new documents or materials. - 7.89 The insurer is required to provide to DRS all of the documents or materials in its possession relevant to the proceedings, including documents and materials listed in the application by the claimant and all documents the claimant has previously provided to the insurer. - 7.90 When providing the documents through the EDM, the insurer must upload the documents individually and categorise them, by selecting the most relevant category for each document.
-Failure to categorise documents lodged by an insurer, may result in an application being rejected. - 7.91 DRS may decline to accept an application if the application does not comply with the above requirements, and will notify the parties as soon as practicable, providing brief reasons for its decision.

-Can an applicant withdraw or amend an application?

-7.92 An applicant may withdraw or amend an application to DRS online, by letter, telephone, email, or in person at any time before DRS notifies the parties of the outcome.
+- 7.60 An application to DRS must include: - (a) all requirements specified in any approved application form - (b) all requirements specified in any approved online application process through any EDM system - (c) all information requested by a DRS officer while a telephone application is being made. - 7.61 A claimant who is making an application should list all documents relevant to their application, but they do not need to attach copies of documents or materials they have previously provided to the insurer.
+The claimant only needs to provide copies of new documents or materials. - 7.62 The insurer is required to provide to DRS all of the documents or materials in its possession relevant to the proceedings, including documents and materials listed in the application by the claimant and all documents the claimant has previously provided to the insurer. - 7.63 When providing the documents through the EDM, the insurer must upload the documents individually and categorise them, by selecting the most relevant category for each document.
+Failure to categorise documents lodged by an insurer may result in an application being rejected. - 7.64 DRS may decline to accept an application if the application does not comply with the above requirements, and will notify the parties as soon as practicable, providing brief reasons for its decision. - 7.65 An applicant may withdraw or amend an application to DRS online, by letter, telephone, email, or in person at any time before DRS notifies the parties of the outcome.
 DRS will confirm the withdrawal or amendment of the application in writing to the parties.